-CIPF is a not-for-profit organization, incorporated by Letters Patent under the provisions of Part II of the Canada Corporations Act, with a non-share member structure.
-The Letters Patent set out the objects of the corporation of CIPF.
+CIPF is a not-for-profit organization incorporated by Letters Patent under the provisions of Part II of the Canada Corporations Act, with a non-share member structure.
+CIPF was continued under the Canada Not-for-profit Corporations Act on March 24, 2014.
+The Articles of Continuance set out the objects of CIPF.

 CIPF’s By-law No. 1 is a general by-law that deals with the administration of corporate affairs, including matters relating to the Board of directors, appointment of auditors, and appointment and duties of officers.
 Some specific provisions of this By-law are that:

 - Membership in the Corporation shall consist only of the persons who compose the Board from time to time

 - The property and business of the Corporation shall be managed by a Board consisting of not fewer than 8 or more than 12 directors and composed of an equal number of Industry Directors and Public Directors together with the Chair and the President and Chief Executive Officer of the Corporation